 For the best fruit production, water your figs regularly during the growing season unless rainfall is adequate.
 Take care that the soil is not constantly soggy.
 When fall arrives, stop watering and allow your plants to harden off.
 A word of caution: heavy rains and excessive or sporadic watering may cause the fruit to split.
 The amount of splitting varies from variety to variety, but a good rule of thumb is that the riper the figs, the more they will split and sour.

 Container culture can be successful if you are diligent about watering and feeding the plants.
 Remember that nutrients leach quickly from containers.
 The easiest approach is to use a hefty pot (15 gallons or larger) and let the figs grow 5 to 10 feet tall with regular annual pruning of tops and roots to control the size.
 In climates where winter temperatures fall below 15 to 20 degrees F, you will need to bring potted plants into an unheated garage or shed.

-California’s Fresh Fig Season starts in mid-May and continues through mid-December.
-With California’s excellent climate and exquisite soil for fig production you can see why California Figs are a fantastic fruit.
-Mainly, four varieties of Fresh Figs are produced in California.
-They are Brown Turkey, Black Mission, Kadota and Calimyrna.
+California's Fresh Fig Season starts in mid-May and continues through mid-December.
+With California's excellent climate and exquisite soil for fig production you can see why California Figs are a fantastic fruit.
+In California, there are six primary varieties of figs:

 Fresh Figs are very perishable and should be kept refrigerated.
 The skin is fragile, and often scars during the growing period from the leaves rubbing against the fruit.
 These marks do not hurt the flesh inside at all.
 Recommended storage temperature is 32 to 36 degrees F or 0 to 2 degrees C. Use figs as soon as possible.
 Under ideal conditions, fresh figs will store for as long as 5 to 7 days, or frozen in a sealed bag or container for up to 6 months.